iotaledger/bee-rfcs/text/0031-configuration.md

 # Unresolved questions

-In case of binary crates, e.g.`bee-node`, configuration with CLI arguments is not described in this RFC but everything is already set up to support it seamlessly.
-The builder setters allow setting fields or overriding fields that may have already prefilled by the parsing of a configuration file.
-A CLI parser library like [clap](https://github.com/clap-rs/clap) may be used on top of the builders.
+- In case of binary crates, e.g.`bee-node`, configuration with CLI arguments is not described in this RFC but everything is already set up to support it seamlessly.
+The builder setters allow setting fields or overriding fields that may have already pre-filled by the parsing of a configuration file.
+A CLI parser library like [clap](https://github.com/clap-rs/clap) may be used on top of the builders;
+- It is not planned at the moment to save configuration objects to files.
+This RFC will be updated if/when there is a need for it.
+It is only a matter of deriving `Serialize`.